clercjs/website/docs/commands.md

 	.parse();
 ```

-Now both `foo-cli foo` and `foo-cli bar` will output "It works!".
+Now both `foo-cli foo` and `foo-cli f` will output "It works!".

-You can add more aliases:
+### Multiple Aliases

+You can define multiple aliases for a command using an array:

 ```ts
 const cli = Clerc.create()